23006860/EXPERIMENT--01-ALP-FOR-8086/README.md

 ![Screenshot 2024-08-16 183243](https://github.com/user-attachments/assets/78aff082-52a4-497c-9ef2-953caf20f859)

-## Result : Thus the code is successfully executed.
+## Result : Thus the  ALP on fundamental arithmetic and logical operations is written and executed successfully.